 Today sees the release of my romantic suspense novella, The Scottish Diamond – hooray!
 Earlier this week I wrote about the setting in Edinburgh, along with some photos of that lovely city.
 Edinburgh can be a beautiful place in the sunshine, but I think even the Scots would agree that in the mist and rain…… Continue reading Witches, superstition, Scottish romance, and Macbeth

-My romantic suspense novella, The Scottish Diamond, is now available on pre-order on Amazon.
-I really enjoyed writing this story, not least because it’s set in Edinburgh, the capital of Scotland, and a city I love.
-If you’ve ever visited Edinburgh, you’ll know how easy it is to dream up romance and mystery in this…… Continue reading Edinburgh, Scotland – the perfect setting for mystery and romance
+My romantic suspense In the Mouth of the Wolf is partly set in Edinburgh, the capital of Scotland, and a city I love.
+If you’ve ever visited Edinburgh, you’ll know how easy it is to dream up romance and mystery in this unique and beautiful city.
+Setting is important to me in all my stories,…… Continue reading Edinburgh, Scotland – the perfect setting for mystery and romance

 Today is a doubly exciting day.
 My new romantic suspense novella, The Scottish Diamond, is now available for pre-order on Amazon US, and UK, and all the other international Amazons The lovely cover was designed by Charlotte Volnek.
 I love the font and the image of Edinburgh Castle in the foreground, and the hero is…… Continue reading My new romantic suspense, The Scottish Diamond – plus, a FREE novella!